-- A review of your claim process to identify opportunities and risks, calculate the full value of qualifying expenditure and increase efficiencies.
+- A review of your claim process and methodology to identify opportunities and risks, calculate the full value of qualifying expenditure and increase efficiencies.

-- Facilitate training workshops for your in-house finance or technical teams to support information-gathering for your R&D claims.
+- Facilitated training workshops for your in-house finance or technical teams to support information-gathering for your R&D claims.

-Our senior team is highly-skilled and made up of chartered tax advisers, technical specialists and former HMRC inspectors.
+Our senior team is highly-skilled and made up of chartered tax advisers, experienced sector specialists and former HMRC inspectors.
 They have considerable experience advising large, complex businesses.
 Our aim is to become a trusted partner for your existing finance or tax team.

 SMEs and RDEC